Preventing Relapse Help in San Jose, CA

 Relapse Warning Signs

-Some common signs that you may relapse soon include a feeling of disconnection from everyday activities, a lack of interest in your recovery process, thinking you can drink/use again without falling back into addiction, reconnecting with friends who were made during the addiction period, family and social breakdowns, resentments, depression, loneliness, and anxiety.
+Some common signs that you may relapse soon include a feeling of disconnection from everyday activities, a lack of interest in your recovery process, thinking you can drink/use again without falling back into addiction, reconnecting with friends made during the addiction period, family and social breakdowns, resentments, depression, loneliness, and anxiety.

-If you are experiencing, or see a loved one experiencing any of these warning signs, call us.
+If you are experiencing, or see a loved one experiencing any of these warning signs, please call us.